Sustainable Cooks

 For this recipe, I used our Cosori 5.8-quart air fryer.
 Any air fryer will work (even oven-style) but depending on the size you may need to cook your egg rolls in batches.

 This is a truly forgiving recipe that you can customize to your preferences and tastes.
-I can’t stand mushrooms, but if you want to fill your egg rolls with fungus, go right ahead!
 This version of baked egg rolls has:

 • Egg roll wrappers